UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 [Previous - Navigation Controllers](NavControllers.md)

 ---
+# View Based Navigation

 ## Basic Navigation - 1
-Open the solution in the folder BasicNavigation-1, build and run.
+Open the solution in the sub-folder BasicNavigation-1, build and run.

 The basic navigation scheme is illustrated in the figure below: